The Complete Village Vanguard Recordings, 1961

-The Complete Village Vanguard Recordings, 1961, a three-CD box set released in 2005, marks the first time the entire Bill Evans Trio's complete sets at the Village Vanguard on June 25, 1961 have been released in their entirety (outside of the twelve-disc set containing Evans' complete Riverside recordings).
-It also marks the first US release of the first take of "Gloria's Step," which is incomplete due to a power failure.
+The Complete Village Vanguard Recordings, 1961, a three-CD box set released in 2005, marks the first time the entire Bill Evans Trio's complete sets at the Village Vanguard on June 25, 1961, have been released in their entirety (outside of the 12-disc set containing Evans' complete Riverside recordings).
+It also marks the first U.S. release of the first take of "Gloria's Step," which is incomplete due to a power failure.

 These sets, from which the classic LPs Sunday at the Village Vanguard and Waltz for Debby were drawn, were the trio's final live recordings.
-Bassist Scott LaFaro would die in an automobile accident on July 6.
+Bassist Scott LaFaro would die in an automobile accident just 11 days later on July 6.

 The album was deemed by the Library of Congress to be "culturally, historically, or aesthetically important" and added to the United States National Recording Registry for the year 2009.
 The Penguin Guide to Jazz Recordings included the set as part of its suggested "core collection".